richtong/bin/README.md

-One solution is [autoenv](https://github.com/hyperupcall/autoenv) which requires more .autoenvrc files and .autoenv_leave files to work and it only works for the common ways like cd. autoenv does this for the common entries.
-This works by sourcing its activate.sh for every .bashrc creation.
+One solution is [autoenv](https://github.com/hyperupcall/autoenv) which requires more .autoenvrc files and .autoenv_leave files to work and it only works for the

 As a backup, direnv is set so that the default .envrc attempts to do this by seeing if there is a venv and then source activate which has the deactivate